Meet the Doctor

 From an early age, Dr. Banducci was drawn to biological sciences, and naturopathic medicine is a second career for Dr. Banducci.
 She completed her undergraduate degree in international politics, worked as an art consultant for 3 years and for 5 years as the director of marketing and sales for a real estate investment company.
 After realizing that a corporate job was not a lifelong interest, Dr. Banducci began her career in healthcare studying to be a nurse practitioner while working full time.
 While in the first stages of her education she found herself seeking out alternative health care practitioners to address her personal health.
 It was through these experiences that it became clear to her that the conventional medical model wasn’t able to fully support patients holistically.
 Given that it was still early in her education, Dr. Banducci switched courses and set her sights on becoming a naturopathic doctor and attending Bastyr University.

-Originally from California, Dr. Banducci recently relocated to Lawton, Oklahoma with her husband and chocolate lab, Sadie.
-Dr. Banducci and her husband welcomed their first child in July 2017.
+Originally from California, Dr. Banducci currently practices primary care at Whole Health Naturopathy in Olympia, Washington.
+Dr. Banducci and her husband welcomed their first child in July 2017 and second child in December 2021.
 In her spare time, Dr. Banducci enjoys hiking, rock climbing, camping, attending CrossFit, knitting and being an auntie to her nieces and nephews.

 What is Naturopathic Medicine?